Cellularity and subdivision of KLR and weighted KLRW algebras: Varying the quiver

 \begin{Example} Consider the subdivision $\Sub{\Gamma}$ of $\Gamma$ as in \autoref{Ex:SubdivQuiver}.
 Then

-is an example of what the subdivision map defined below does. \end{Example}
+is an example of what the subdivision map, which we are about to define, actually does. \end{Example}

-As the distances between strings are crucial we need to clearly specify the positions of all of the strings in the subdivided diagram, which makes the formal definition of subdivision look more complicated than it actually is.
+As the distances between strings are crucial, we need to clearly specify the positions of all of the strings in the subdivided diagram.
+This makes the following formal definition of subdivision look more complicated than it actually is.